 A good agency will not offer you a magic bullet.
 Instead, they will ask about your goals, assess your current needs, then suggest a strategy for satisfying those requirements.

 What certifications and accreditations do you have?

 A reputable agency will be accredited by major organizations in its industry.
-Its employees will also be certified in various applications and strategies such as Inbound marketing, Google Analytics, or Story Brand.
+Its employees will also be certified in various applications and strategies such as inbound marketing or Google Analytics.